Find Local Contractors

 Making the Layout for the Ceiling Grid

 The first step is to make the layout.
-It’s easy to determine which way the main runners (or, just mains) will go — they will run perpendicular to the ceiling joists.
+It’s easy to determine which way the main runners (or, just mains) will go — they will run perpendicular to the wood ceiling joists.
 They are spaced at 4’ intervals, connected every 4’ with the 4’ T’s.
-To determine their location, find the center point of the room.
+To determine their location, find the center point of the room on one wall that is perpendicular to the wood ceiling joists.

-Mark off every 4’ so you know where the mains are.
+Mark off every 4’ along the wall angle so you know where the mains are.
 Nail fence staples up into the ceiling joists and hang your hanger wire.
 Allow about 4” below finish ceiling level.

 Determine Where the T’s Will Fall